 A trough level is the measurement of the drug level in the blood at the time when it is the lowest.
 It occurs just before your next dose is due.
+Trough levels should be drawn within an hour before or an hour after the time of your previous dose.

-Once-a-day medications: If you take the medication once a day (envarsus or sirolimus), you will get a 24-hour trough level.
+Once-a-day medications: If you take the medication once a day (sirolimus), then we will want a 24-hour trough.